 Your AB boat is supplied with a maintenance kit for patching minor punctures.
-This kit consists of several patches of (CSM) Coated Fabric material, sanding paper, glue and catalyst, which are exactly the same as those used for the manufacture of the boats.
+This kit consists of several patches of Coated Fabric material (CSM), sanding paper, glue and catalyst, which are the same as those used for the manufacture of the boats.

 If your boat has suffered a major accident, the repair should be completed by an authorized service centre in your area.
-Contact your closest AB dealer for assistan - ce in finding this information.
+Contact your closest AB dealer for assistance in finding this information.